What is Second Century Vision?

 The ALICE threshold is determined by calculating the real local cost of things like housing, food, transportation, and health care.
 Figures are available for various household compositions and for every county in Texas at unitedforalice.org/household-budgets/Texas.

-Learn more about ALICE in United Way of Greater Houston’s four-county service area at unitedwayhouston.org/alice.
+Learn more about ALICE in United Way of Greater Houston’s four-county service area at unitedwayhouston.org/what-we-do/employed-but-in-need/.

 Who governs United Way of Greater Houston?